Mercedes-Benz CLK-Class (C209): CLK 63 AMG Black Series (2007–2009)

-The CLK 63 AMG Black Series is a high-performance version of the CLK 63 AMG coupé, produced between 2007 and 2009.
-500 examples were produced in total, with 349 headed to the United States and only 120 examples built with right-hand drive.
+The CLK 63 AMG Black Series is a higher-performance version of the CLK 63 AMG coupé, produced between 2007 and 2009.
+A total of 500 examples were produced, with 349 sent to the United States and only 120 examples built with right-hand drive.
 It is powered by the M156 6208 cc V8, producing 500 bhp at 6,800 rpm and 630 Nm of torque at 5,250 rpm.
 It uses Pirelli P-Zero Corsa tyres and features Mercedes' SpeedShift 7G-Tronic transmission.
-Additional features also include a manually adjustable suspension system designed and manufactured by KW, a limited-slip differential, larger air intakes, bucket seats, 19-inch alloy wheels, a spoiler, diffuser, and wider fenders made of carbon fibre.
+Additional features include a manually adjustable suspension system designed and manufactured by KW, a limited-slip differential, larger air intakes, bucket seats, 19-inch alloy wheels, a spoiler, diffuser, and wider fenders made of carbon fibre.
 The rear seats have also been removed in order to save weight, and the top speed has been increased to 300 km/h.